the Greek alphabet with pronunciation

 4: Τ – Ω

-Once you feel confident, why not test yourself with the Greek Alphabet Quiz?
+Once you feel confident with the Greek alphabet, why not put your knowledge to the test with the Greek Alphabet Quiz?

 Greek Alphabet Video

-Next, you can watch this video to hear the correct pronunciation of each Greek letter.
+Next, you can watch this video to hear the Greek alphabet pronounced.
 It’s a fun way to practice and reinforce your learning.

 Conclusion